Not all writing feedback is equal.

 This may sound like a good thing, but it actually isn’t.
 Readers generally like to try new stories as long as they arrive in the context of a trusted genre.
 Readers rarely pick up a genre-less book by an unknown author and say, “This is worth six hours of my time!”

 Genre is the true north of a writer’s compass, and this is even true during revision.

 What is “Optional” Feedback?

 One of the few drawbacks to getting writing feedback is that you’re probably receiving it from a fellow author.
 And something authors are given to doing is rewriting other people’s stories.

 This is not what you want.

-Of course you should humbly accept suggestions that can make you a better writer — no one likes a writing partner who insists he or she is the hottest commodity around.
+Of course you should humbly accept suggestions that can make you a better writer — no one likes a writing partner who insists they’re the hottest commodity around.
 But don’t let a fellow writer take your work and tell you how to write it.